Yug23IT013/Reserach-and-innovation-hub/README.md

-# Gujarat Research & Innovation Hub
+# Research & Innovation Hub

 A comprehensive platform connecting researchers, entrepreneurs, investors, IPR professionals, and government officials to foster innovation and research collaboration in Gujarat.